 The EN rate is one of the most sea-intensive rates in the US Navy.

-During a twenty-year career in the Navy, an EN will spend about 65 percent of their career at sea, and 35 percent assigned to shore stations.
+During a twenty-year career in the Navy, an EN will spend about 65 percent of their career assigned to a ship, and 35 percent assigned to shore stations.

-Throughout an ENs career, manning conditions at sea may require the need to request sea tour extension or shore tour curtailments to ensure adequately manned sea billets.
+Throughout an ENs career, manning conditions at sea may require the need to request sea tour extensions or shore tour curtailments to ensure adequately manned sea billets.

 Specifically, the Sea/Shore rotation for an EN is: